YashwantArroju/Agent311/README.md

 (4) Contact Email.
 Confirm each field as it is given.
 Once all four fields are collected, call create_ticket_tool, and reply:
 "Your ticket has been created.
 Your ticket number is [ticket_id]."
+Next call the gmail_tool and reply:
+"An email has been sent with the ticket details to your email Id "

 If the user asks for ticket status, request their ticket number and call get_ticket_status_tool and summarize status/ETA/department status such as:
 "Ticket 123ABC is currently open and scheduled for review in 2 business days."